juniorsilva42/cubos-backend-practical-interview/README.md

    ├── container.js
    ├── index.js
 ```
 - infra: lowest layer of all and is the limit to what is external to our application: database, core function etc;
 -- jayessdb: abstract to handle with function of json db handlw lowdb;
 -- logging: functions to handle with entrance and exit logs of app;
 -- support: function of application core.
 Utils or not;
 - interfaces: contains all application entry points.
 In this case, there modules (controllers), but could have CLI, websockets and so on;
--- middelwares: to handle with request/responses
+-- middelwares: to handle with request/responses;
 -- modules: contains too all possible endpoints for the /foo-module path with a router;
 - server: create a new express application;
-- bootstrap.js: start application
+- bootstrap.js: start application;
 - container.js: create a dispatch a singleton connections with IoC and DI on the application;
 - index.js: start express app and bootsrap json database;

 ## Quick Start
 1. Clone the repository with `git clone git@github.com:jsiilva1/cubos-backend-practical-interview.git`